Onelinerhub/onelinerhub/ffmpeg/how-to-install-gifski-app-on-ubuntu-ubuntuversion.md

-# How to install gifski app on Ubuntu UBUNTU_VERSION
+# How to install gifski on Ubuntu UBUNTU_VERSION

 ```bash
 wget https://gif.ski/gifski-1.6.4.zip